 More buying guides:

-Are lever espresso machines better?
+Are lever machines better than automatics?

 Lever espresso machines allow you the most control over your espresso shot.
 They’re better in the sense that you can customize the shot to whatever you want.
 Automatic and semi-automatic machines are much more fixed in the way they pull shots, but if you don’t like the shot, there’s very little respite to change any variables.